 You may not notice it, but your eight-hour-a-day obligation to make ends meet has plenty of costs you haven’t considered yet.
 Beyond the car or the bus pass, how often do you roll out of bed, not bothered enough to make a cup of coffee and opting to grab one on your way in?
 Did you forget to pack your lunch again, for the third time this week?
 Beyond the nickels and dimes of day-to-day luxuries, you could perhaps cut back on even more.
 Some remote workers are able to reduce or eliminate daycare and after-school child care costs now that they’re no longer bound to a nine-to-five lifestyle.
 The domino effect can be tremendous — how many times are you totally worn out from a long day at work, and go out to eat or have something delivered for dinner?
 Maybe you’re good about avoiding that, but still try and cut corners by picking up overpriced, ready-made options from the store?
 The dividends of having more time and freedom to navigate daily tasks will not only be a boon to your bank account, but also your overall health.

-Your Own Shot-Caller
+Working Remotely Means You Are Your Own Shot-Caller

 Let’s face it.
 For the majority of people, their job runs the show.
 It dictates what you can and can’t do, where you can go, when you have to get up, and when you need to go to sleep.
 That’s not the worst thing; I imagine most people function quite well on a Monday-to-Friday existence.
 But why not live a little?
 Start a couple hours late on Wednesday without worrying if the two (or five) margaritas you had at Taco Tuesday with your friends are going to leave you hungover during your morning meeting.
 You can work extra on Thursday so you only need to do a half-day Friday.
 Working remotely doesn’t mean that all your time constraints necessarily disappear; you probably will still have meetings and clock-based obligations, but it will certainly give you more wiggle room.
 It allows you to live a little, to be spontaneous.
 To go somewhere last minute — no need for notice — just grab your laptop and hit the road.